Jacqueline MacInnes Wood

-Jacqueline MacInnes Wood (born 17 April 1987) is a Canadian actress, musician and television personality.
-For playing fashion executive and heiress Steffy Forrester Finnegan in the CBS soap opera The Bold and the Beautiful (2008–present), she won two Daytime Emmy Awards for Outstanding Lead Actress in a Drama Series in 2019 and 2021.
-She has additionally starred as Olivia Castle in the horror film Final Destination 5 (2011), and hosted the E! series Party On (2013–2014).
+Jacqueline MacInnes Wood (born April 17, 1987) is a Canadian actress, musician, model, and television personality.
+She is most recognized for playing the fashion executive and heiress Steffy Forrester on the CBS soap opera The Bold and the Beautiful, for which she won the Daytime Emmy Award for Outstanding Lead Actress in a Drama Series three times in 2019, 2021, and 2023.